CurveDocs/curve-docs/docs/curve_dao/FeeCollection&Distribution/burner.md

 ### `set_kill_burner`
 !!! description "`PoolProxy.set_burner_kill(_is_killed: bool):`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `ownership_admin` or `emergency_admin` of the contract.

     Disable or enable the process of fee burning.

-    !!!note
-        This function is only callable by the emergency or ownership admin.

     | Input      | Type   | Description |
     | ----------- | -------| ----|